-2015 Recap and 2016 Outlook
+2016 Recap and 2017 Outlook

-Oil and natural gas prices declined significantly in the second half of 2014 and have remained low, negatively impacting the fair value of the Net Profits Interest, revenues and distributable income available to unitholders, and development activity in 2015.
+Oil and natural gas prices declined significantly in the second half of 2014 and have remained low, negatively impacting the fair value of the Net Profits Interest as well as revenues and distributable income available to unitholders.
+Further, depressed commodity pricing reduced development activity in 2015 and 2016, thereby hindering the ability to abate natural production declines on the Underlying Properties.

-The average NYMEX oil price for the production months included in 2015 distributions decreased approximately 40% from the prior year, significantly decreasing the revenues and distributable income available to unitholders in 2015.
-Since the last distribution paid in 2015, which primarily represented oil production during the month of August 2015, average NYMEX oil prices have further deteriorated, declining by approximately 49% from the 2015 average (based on production months included in 2015 distributions).
-The continued decline in prices has and will continue to negatively affect the amount of cash flow available for distribution to the Trust unitholders in 2016.
+The average NYMEX oil price for the production months included in 2016 distributions decreased 31% from the prior year, significantly decreasing the revenues and distributable income available to unitholders in 2016.
+Although NYMEX oil prices have recovered to over \$50 per Bbl, the continued depressed commodity price environment has and will continue to negatively affect the amount of cash flow available for distribution to the Trust unitholders in 2017.